kcroker/lappd_digest/README.md

 1. Use the pedestal build for the board with MAC address 11:11:11:11:11:11
 2. Issue 60 soft triggers 100ms apart
 3. Write out ASCII plottable data of the events as the come in, pedstal subtracted
+4. The -o flag keeps the data at its original positions, so that it is capacitor ordered (not time ordered)

 ## Listening to whatever comes in on port 5858